aniskoubaa/rosgpt/README.md

 [![ROSGPT VIDEO DEMO](https://img.youtube.com/vi/urkQD-hB5Hg/0.jpg)](https://www.youtube.com/watch?v=urkQD-hB5Hg)

+## About ROSGPT ROS2 Package

+The ROSGPT ROS2 package contains the following scripts:
+- `rosgpt.py`:

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 You are free to use, share, and adapt this material for non-commercial purposes, as long as you provide attribution to the original author(s) and the source.